 - The details provided should be enough to give readers a clear, comprehensive picture.

-- Will the reader identify with the conclusion?
+- The reader should identify with the conclusion.

 Go through the essay removing grammatical mistakes and errors in mechanics, clichés, and overuse of adjectives and adverbs.
-Another pair of eyes can help you weed out these issues.
+Another pair of eyes can help you identify and correct these issues.
 Once done with this step, you should have a good, error-free descriptive essay ready for submission.

 Hopefully, after going through this article, you have an idea about how to write a good essay based on the various descriptive essay topics mentioned.
-You’ll also find a lot of descriptive essay examples online to further assist you in writing your essay.
-You can also get assistance in the form of quality custom essays to use as a descriptive essay sample from Writingelites.net.
+You’ll also find many descriptive essay examples online to further assist you in writing your essay.
+Additionally, you can get assistance in the form of quality custom essays to use as a descriptive essay sample from writingelites.net.